objektwerks/scala/README.md

 Scala
 -----
 >This project contains Scala 2.13 feature tests.
-It also details a foundational Scala development environment.

 Environment
 -----------
-> The following items are commonplace in successful Scala shops.
+> The following list details commonplace items found in successful Scala shops.

 1. **Git:** Establish a Github ( https://github.com/features ) account.
 Gitlab ( https://about.gitlab.com ) is a
  nice alternative.
 Both Github and Gitlab can be installed on an internal network.